 The outcome of the assessments carried out at each stage will determine if it necessary to progress to the next stage.
-For example, if the Desk Study finds that there are likely to be unacceptable levels of contamination present then it will be necessary to carry out an intrusive investigation.
-If the intrusive investigation finds that there are unacceptable risks as a result of the presence of the contamination then it will be necessary to consider whether or not the land will be formally determined as Contaminated Land and it may be necessary to carry out remediation.
+For example, if the preliminary risk assessment finds that there are likely to be unacceptable levels of contamination present then it will be necessary to carry out a detailed risk assessment.
+If the detailed risk assessment finds that there are unacceptable risks as a result of the presence of the contamination then it will be necessary to consider whether or not the land will be formally determined as Contaminated Land and it may be necessary to carry out remediation.